MicrosoftDocs/learn/learn-pr/language/rust-introduction/includes/4-rust-playground.md

 ## Access your most recent code

 As you write Rust programs in the playground, your code is saved automatically to the local storage for your browser.
-This feature makes it easy for you to recover your most recent work, especially if you happen to close your browser window.
+This feature makes it easy to recover your most recent work, especially if you happen to close your browser window.

 > [!Note]
 > The local storage for a browser is a singleton resource.
-If you have more than one browser window open to the Rust playground, only your most recently saved code is persisted in the local storage.
+If you have more than one browser window open to the Rust playground, and you're working on different code in each window, only your most recently saved code across all windows is persisted in the local storage.

 ## Understand playground limitations